grafana/writers-toolkit/docs/static/templates/task-template.md

 Some procedures, like configuring a data source, may have more than one task to accomplish a goal.
 Use the multiple-tasks-template.md instead of this template.

-Refer to the [Task topic documentation](https://grafana.com/docs/writers-toolkit/writing-guide/topic-types/task/) for guidelines on writing a task topic.
+For guidelines about writing a task topic, refer to the [Task topic](https://grafana.com/docs/writers-toolkit/writing-guide/topic-types/task/) documentation.
 -->

 ## Before you begin